Managing AppSettings and Secrets With Azure

 Key Concepts

-Moreover, it removes the need to set environment variables via Terraform, which slow down development and deploying, other than storing sensitive configuration data directly in the Terraform state file.
+Moreover, it removes the need to set environment variables via Terraform, which slows down development and deployment, rather than storing sensitive configuration data directly in the Terraform state file.

 A collection of code samples is available on GitHub.